isomerpages/moe-fairfieldsec/_parents/PDLP/Frequently Asked Questions.md

 FMS(S) teachers will design our learning programmes to ensure that the students’ use of PLDs is balanced in relation to other activities and modes of learning.
 There is no recommended limit to screen time in class, though teachers will take note of the amount of time spent on the device during lessons and balance the time spent on the devices with other activities such as discussions and physical demonstrations.

-Teachers will also continue to ensure that the amount of assignments set (both online and offline) is guided by the school’s homework policy.
+Teachers will also continue to ensure that the number of assignments set (both online and offline) is guided by the school’s homework policy.